Neonatal Med Search

 1. Aims and Scope

-Neonatal Medicine, the official journal of The Korean Society of Neonatology, publishes articles on all aspects of neonatology.
+Neonatal Medicine (Neonatal Med, print ISSN 2287-9412, online ISSN 2287-9803), the official journal of The Korean Society of Neonatology, publishes articles on all aspects of neonatology.
 These papers encompass both basic science and clinical research, including randomized trials, observational studies, and epidemiology.
-The journal is published quarterly in February 28th, May 31st, August 31st, and November 30th.
+The journal is published triannually in last days of February, May, and November.
 Supplements may be published as needed.

 2. Editorial Policy